Probabilistic Categorical Adversarial Attack & Adversarial Training: Probabilistic Adversarial Training

 Since our objective involves a penalty coefficient, we adopt the strategy in \cite{DBLP:conf/iclr/YurochkinBS20} to update $\lambda$ during training.
-We adaptively choose $\lambda$ according to $\mathcal{L}_{CE}(x,\pi)-\epsilon$ from the last iteration: when the value is large, we increase $\lambda$ to strengthen the constraints and vice versa.

-The implementation of PAdvT is illustrated in Algorithm.~ \ref{PAdvT}.
-It first solves the inner maximization problem by applying algorithm.~\ref{PCAA}.
-Then it samples $n_{adv}$ examples from the adversarial distribution $\pi$.
-Finally, it applies Adam \cite{DBLP:journals/corr/KingmaB14} to solve the outer minimization problem.
-The process will continue until the maximal number of iterations is reached.
+Specifically, we adaptively choose $\lambda$ according to $\mathcal{L}_{CE}(x,\pi)-\zeta$ from the last iteration: when the value is large, we increase $\lambda$ to strengthen the constraints and vice versa.
+The implementation of \defense is illustrated in Algorithm~\ref{PAdvT}.
+Specifically, it first initializes model parameters (line 1); then during each iteration (from line 2 to line 9), it samples a mini-batch of data (line 3) and obtains an adversarial distribution for each data point through Algorithm~\ref{PCAA} (line 4 to 5), afterward $n_{adv}$ adversarial examples are sampled (line 6) and used to update $\theta$ through Adam \cite{DBLP:journals/corr/KingmaB14} (line 8) and penalty coefficient $\lambda$ (line 9).
+The process will continue until the training process converges.